Characters: Yu-Gi-Oh! Main Characters

 - Verbal Tic: A subtle one, and manga-only; "Yep!".

-- Weak, but Skilled: In both physical terms and in that his cards are at times weaker than his opponents, particularly Kaiba.
+- Weak, but Skilled: In both physical terms and in that his playing pieces are at times weaker than his opponents, particularly Kaiba.
 Nonetheless, he wins through strategy.
 Nowhere is this more evident than his game of DDM against Ryuji Otogi for the Millennium Puzzle, or the Ceremonial Battle against the Pharaoh and his Three Gods.

 - World's Best Warrior: In the NAS anime universe, even by the time of Yu-Gi-Oh!
 5Ds, Yugi is considered the greatest duelist ever.